- Marijuana pruning can increase yield significantly.

 You need to prune cannabis plants at every growth stage to achieve the most productive crop.
-In fact, there are specific techniques for each growing stage, and with a little practice, you’ll know exactly when and what to trim.
-Whenever you trim, only use clean, sharp scissors to protect your plants from disease and tissue damage from blunt cuts.
-There are multiple techniques to achieve the best shape, including:
+In fact, there are specific techniques for each growing stage, and with a little practice, you’ll know exactly when and what to prune away.

 - Foliage thinning